 3. In some cities, private Airbnbs are causing housing affordability issues

 One of the main issues that travellers have with Airbnb is that in certain cities it’s causing housing affordability issues as landlords are listing their apartments on Airbnb rather than renting them to long-term local tenants.
-This means that in certain cities such as Berlin, governments are cracking down and banning short-term rentals of whole apartments on Airbnb.
+This means that in certain cities such as Berlin or Lisbon, governments are cracking down and banning short-term rentals of whole apartments on Airbnb.

-1. Budget hotels in Europe can often be sterile and less spacious
+1. Budget hotels can often be sterile and less spacious

 One of the problems with using Booking.com is that if you’re on a budget a lot of the places tend to be less spacious and often sterile and lacking in character.
 One of the things we love about using Airbnb is that every place is unique and has a homely atmosphere which is quite a contrast to many budget hotels which will usually have quite a similar feel to each other.